 Every step on your automation workflow will give you several options in order to get you as close as possible of an autopilot email marketing experience.
 Bear in mind that all this power comes with a price tag though.
 Don't get too excited.

 If you want a tool that has an affordable price and powerful segmentation and automation (no workflow, yet), just try SendX, we give you 14-days FREE of charge with no credit card required.
 But we understand you might also be interested in a comparison like SendX vs Mailchimp.

-4) ActiveCampaign vs Mailchimp on Customer Relationship Management
+5) Customer Relationship Management

 CRM - both platforms claim to have it.
 So we had to see for ourselves who truly have it.